Identification

 6. Medical reports – provided by different medical institutions and professionals which can also be used to flag the vulnerability of applicants to the asylum authorities and which was the case in several positive decisions.

-7. Forensic medical reports – usually drafted and provided by forensic experts with extensive experience with torture survivors, but also the practice has shown that medical experts opinion were provided by psychiatrists, gynaecologist s(rape survivors) and infectious disease specialist (for HIV+ applicants).
+7. Forensic medical reports – usually drafted and provided by forensic experts with extensive experience with torture survivors, but also the practice has shown that medical experts opinion were provided by psychiatrists, gynaecologists (for rape survivors) and infectious disease specialist (for HIV+ applicants)

-As for the screening of the needs in terms of the special reception guarantees, it is safe to say that such screening does not exist, nor when the vulnerability is determined, special reception conditions are not provided for anyone except potentially for survivors of human trafficking and women at the imminent risk of SGBV (placed in CSO Atina’s safe house), and also those UASC who decided to apply for asylum.
-For all other categories, they are offered with regular accommodation unless they are not suffering for medical condition so serious that their health can significantly deteriorate of life can be threatened if not accommodated in medical institution.
+As for the screening of the needs in terms of the special reception guarantees, it is safe to say that such screening does not exist.
+Even when the vulnerability is determined, special reception conditions are not provided for anyone except potentially for survivors of human trafficking and women at the imminent risk of SGBV (placed in CSO Atina’s safe house), and also those UASC who decided to apply for asylum.
+For all other categories, they are provided with regular accommodation unless they are not suffering from medical conditions that are so serious that their health can significantly deteriorate of life can be threatened if not accommodated in a medical institution.

 It should be also borne in mind that the capacities of CSOs are also limited and not always of the highest quality.
-For that reason, it is safe to say that only small number of vulnerable persons that may be in need of international protection receive the comprehensive support and mainly after they are introduced in asylum procedure.
-For those persons who are in need of international protection but are not registered as asylum seekers, the limited support is almost exclusively provided by CSOs or the support for these persons does not exist.
+For that reason, it is safe to say that only small number of vulnerable persons that may be in need of international protection receive the comprehensive support and mainly after they are channelled through the asylum procedure.
+For those persons who are in need of international protection but are not registered as asylum seekers, the limited support is almost exclusively provided by CSOs, or not at all.
 However, the past several years has shown some improvements in the joint work of state institutions and CSOs.

 Unaccompanied and separated children

 Thus, in practice, only UASC who have a genuine desire to apply for asylum in Serbia undergo a detailed vulnerability and needs assessment, which in the best-case scenario is concluded with the best interest determination assessment (BID).[11]
 According to the UNHCR, 973 UASC were recorded entering Serbian territory in 2022, but only 82 of them were issued with the registration certificate, and only 4 effectively lodged an application for international protection.[12]
-Out of the 82 children with a registration certificate, almost all received a more detailed support, while at least 25 underwent best interest assessments (BIA).[13]
+Out of the 82 children with a registration certificate, almost all received a more detailed support, and at least 25 underwent best interest assessments (BIA).[13]
 Thus, substantial support was provided to less than 3% of all recorded UASC.
-BID decisions were rendered in 8 instances, and in relation to UASC who applied for asylum or temporary residence on humanitarian grounds.
+BID decisions were issued in 8 instances, and in relation to UASC who applied for asylum or temporary residence on humanitarian grounds.
+The situation remained unchanged in 2023, when 761 UASC entered Serbia and resided mainly in RC Šid, while only 30 was registered and not a single UASC lodged asylum application in 2023.
+Thus, there were no BID decisions in 2023.

 Survivors of human trafficking or persons at risk of human trafficking

 Also, CHTV can be considered as an authority that can contribute to the effective implementation of Article 17 of the Asylum Act.
-In 2022, CHTV identified only 3 persons who belong to the refugee population as a survivor of human trafficking – three women from Uganda, Cameroon and Burundi.[14]
+In 2022, CHTV identified only 3 persons who belonged to the refugee population as survivors of human trafficking – 3 women from Uganda, Cameroon and Burundi.[14]
 Still, in the vast majority of cases, CSOs are the ones who report alleged cases of human trafficking.
-According to Astra (a CSO specialised in providing assistance to the victims), Serbia does not have an official procedure for the victim’s identification.[15]
+In 2023, CHTV identified 6 foreign nationals as survivors of trafficking in human beings originating from: India (3), Ukraine (1), Iran (1) and Pakistan (1).[15]

-If a police officer, CSO, or any other entity assumes that a person in need of international protection is a victim of human trafficking, they are obliged to immediately inform the CSW and the CHTV, who then take measures to take care of the alleged victim.
-The CHTV will then start the process of identifying the victim and at the same time inform the Ministry of the Interior about the initiation of the identification procedure.[16]
-The CHTV then renders a decision on the recognised status of the victim of human trafficking which is then used during the course of asylum procedure.
+If a police officer, CSO, or any other entity assumes that a person in need of international protection is a victim of human trafficking, they are obliged to immediately inform the CSW and the CHTV, who then take measures to care for the alleged victim.
+The CHTV will then start the process of identifying the victim and, at the same time, inform the Ministry of the Interior about the initiation of the identification procedure.[16]
+The CHTV then issues a decision on the recognised status of the victim of human trafficking which is then used during the course of asylum procedure.
+In 2023, one person belonging to Hijra community in India was recognized as survivor of human trafficking and was granted refugee status of those grounds, as well as on the grounds of sexual orientation and SGBV.[17]

 Asylum seekers with mental health issues and torture victims

 The psychological assessment for the purpose of the asylum procedure is usually conducted by the Psychosocial Innovation Network (PIN) and IAN (implementing partner of UNHCR in 2022).
-In 2022, PIN and IAN identified, assisted, counselled and further referred several dozen asylum seekers, refugees and migrants.
-Several dozen psychological assessments was lodged to the Asylum Office for the purpose of asylum procedure, and upon the request of legal representatives.
+In 2022 and 2023, PIN and IAN identified, assisted, counselled and further referred several dozen asylum seekers, refugees and migrants.
+Only few psychological assessments were lodged with the Asylum Office for the purpose of asylum procedure, and upon the request of legal representatives.

 As a response to the identified needs, standards for mental health protection of refugees, asylum seekers, and migrants in Serbia are defined in the Guidance for protection and improvement of the mental health of refugees, asylum seekers and migrants in Serbia[22], issued in 2018 by the WHO Office in Serbia, with PIN as one of the authors, and adopted by the Ministry of Health and Commissariat for Refugees and Migration.
 In line with these standards, mental health protection services should be delivered on four levels – initial screening, prevention activities, psychological interventions, and psychiatric care.
 It is recommended that these services are available through the public healthcare system, while civil society organisations would fill in the gaps in line with identified needs.[23]
 The four layers of screening are yet to take place in practice.

 When it comes to the vulnerability assessment of torture victims, it is usually conducted by CSOs who have funds for forensic medical or psychiatric examinations.
 These reports are then delivered to the Asylum Office.
-In 2022, a total of 4 Istanbul Protocol Reports were drafted and submitted to the Asylum Office in relation to the individuals who were subjected to different forms of ill-treatment, as well as one psychological support for the transgender person from Cuba which was produced by the clinical psychologist for transgender persons.
+In 2023, only 1 Istanbul Protocol Reports were drafted and submitted to the Asylum Office in relation to an individual from Burundi who was subjected to different forms sexual violence, but also reports from more narrowly specialized psychosocial workers.
+According to the content of first instance decisions, in several cases legal representatives lodged psychological reports, while Asylum Office did not request any assessment.

 Persons at risk of SGBV and SGBV survivors

-In 2022, DRC has implemented projects which aimed to provide assistance to SGBV survivors in refugee and asylum seekers’ population.
-This organisation was the only one who provided legal assistance to the refugees and asylum seekers in cases of SGBV in 2022 outside asylum procedure.
-Additionally, DRC established the first Women Safe Space inside Asylum Centre in Krnjača.
+In 2022, DRC has implemented projects which aimed to provide assistance to SGBV survivors in refugee and asylum seekers’ populations.
+This organisation was the only one who provided legal assistance to the refugees and asylum seekers in cases of SGBV in 2022 outside the asylum procedure.
+Additionally, DRC established the first Women Safe Space inside the Asylum Centre in Krnjača.
 The space was used by 3 organisations (DRC, ADRA and Atina) where they conducted activities raising awareness on women rights and provided direct assistance to the beneficiaries.
-Community based protection has been integral part of DRC field activities and therefore DRC trained three female asylum seekers to be gender focal points in AC Krnjača.
+Community-based protection has been an integral part of DRC field activities and therefore DRC trained three female asylum seekers to be gender focal points in AC Krnjača.
 In 2022, DRC has identified 23 survivors of SGBV who had the status of asylum seekers, produced 7 SGBV reports and contributed to the positive decision of two applicants – 1 from Burundi and 1 from Afghanistan.
+There is no available data for 2023.

+CRM who is in charge of asylum and reception centres does not provide any kind of vulnerability assessment upon arrival, including in relation to SGBV survivors.
 Accordingly, CSOs who provide legal and other assistance to asylum seekers are the ones who usually provide care to vulnerable applicants in terms of referral to appropriate accommodation, medical care, psychological or other needs assessment.
-Also, the fact that the asylum authorities have recognised an asylum seeker’s vulnerability (age, state of health or other vulnerability) can mainly be found in positive decisions of the Asylum Office, while the decisions rejecting their asylum applications usually disregard the vulnerabilities of the minor applicants put forward by their legal representatives.
+Also, the fact that the asylum authorities have recognised an asylum seeker’s vulnerability (age, state of health or other vulnerability) can mainly be found in positive decisions of the Asylum Office, while rejection decisions usually disregard the vulnerabilities of the minor applicants put forward by their legal representatives.

 Identification and age assessment of unaccompanied children